FraunhoferIWES/foxes/docs/source/index.rst

     :align: center

 .. versionadded:: 1.9.6
-    New input states class `BinnedStates`, reducing any states into binned data for stochastic evaluation, also reading/writing NetCDF files for that purpose.
+    New input states classes `BinnedFieldData` and `BinnedPointCloudData`, reducing any states into topology-native binned data for stochastic evaluation, also reading/writing NetCDF files for that purpose.
+The `read_binned_data` factory selects the matching class from an artifact.

 Welcome to FOXES